helsbels-del/Project-1/README.md

 ![sunset](<assets/images/joinus-backround-image large.png>)

+Again, the cover text on this page has been changed and these images can be found further on in this document.

 Underneath this image on smaller screens, is the form to fill out with full name and email address, choose which location the user is in and which class time the user would like for their free taster session.
 On larger screens this is to the side of the image.